Online Dense Point Tracking with Streaming Memory: SPOT

 The key to our formulation is to obtain discriminative features through memory reading.
 Recall that SPOT relies on feature similarity to aggregate memory value, while similarity score is only accurate within a handful of frames before the current frame due to appearance drifting.
 Therefore, we need to continually propagate the discriminative features of reference frame to latest frame.
 Fortunately, the predicted optical flow $\mathbf{f}_{1\rightarrow t}^N$ can be used for such long-range information propagation with both high accuracy and efficiency.

 To achieve this, forward warping via splatting~\cite{Niklaus_CVPR_2020} becomes a natural choice.
 Specifically, for every position $(x_1, y_1)$, we calculate its position in the target frame by adding the optical flow.
-Then bilinear kernel $b(\cdot)$ is employed for weighted summation as follows:
+Then bilinear kernel $b(\cdot)$ (details in Supp.) is employed for weighted summation as follows:

 We denote the splatting results as $\sum\limits^{\rightarrow}(\mathbf{F}_1, \mathbf{f}_{1\rightarrow t})=F_t^\Sigma$.
 However, this splatting will lead to inconsistencies artificats~\cite{Niklaus_CVPR_2020} for occlusion regions.
 Therefore, we resort to our predicted visibility mask for occlusion handling and get the final splatting results as follows: